The Top Cheap Eats in Apia & Upolu ???? [2023]

 With many Samoans also of Chinese descent, not to mention the abundance of fresh seafood making Japanese-style meals like sashimi and sushi all too easy, you’ll find plenty of value when it comes to Asian cuisine.

-Ok, so Bella’s Kitchen (Beach Road) does a bit of everything for very reasonable prices, but some of the best options are the “small” noodle boxes and Chinese-style soups for ST$12-$15.
-They also do very reasonable and tasty Mexican staples like quesadillas and chilli cheese fries for a similar price.
+Ok, so Bella’s Kitchen (Beach Road) offers a huge mix of dishes at fair prices, but some of the best picks are the noodle boxes and comforting soups from ST$20–$30.
+They also serve Mexican-inspired favorites like quesadillas, chillidogs, and chilli cheese fries, all tasty and filling for around the same price.

 For all your bubble tea needs, LJ Cafe (Lotopa) offers the best value with drinks for ST$12-$15.
 Otherwise, Chada Cafe‘s (Vaitele Street, Vailoa) bubble teas are a little pricier but they also do Thai food like ST$15-$20 som tum Thai and peek kai tod.